bigmo94/drf-user-activity-tracker-mongodb/README.md

 ```

 #### * Add these lines in Django settings file.
+Note: `The user_id must be in the access token's payload. and 'access' key must be in login response data.`
 ## Store logs into the database
 Log every request into the database.
 ```python